merlinshabaj/grapher/README.md

 ### Implementation
 - Get rid of 'duplicate' programs, meaning all programs that use the line vertex shader.
 I want to use only two programs (line segements, joins) for line rendering and merely give them different points to draw the lines from and to.
+- Probably need to migrate to rendering the numbers using WebGL, in order to be able to display them behind the graph.
+I don't think there is a way of having the canvas api respect my 3D hierachy in WebGL.

 ### Bugs
 - Zooming in and out still has limits that aren't handled